Recasting the Bygone Witch: Representations of Lesser-Known Witches in Popular Culture

 Aine Norris, Mariaelena DiBenigno (Eds.)

-What can we learn by examining lesser-known witches or unconventional representations of the witch?
-'Recasting the Bygone Witch: Representations of Lesser-Known Witches in Popular Culture' is an interdisciplinary collection that explores lesser-known witches across time, culture, and scholarly space, bringing together voices and perspectives from literature, game studies, political science, history, and more to examine overlooked or misrepresented figures of the witch.
-Timely and profoundly relevant, the collection asks readers to participate in inclusive conversations about the bygone witch as a historical, cultural, and political figure while examining who gets remembered or labeled as a witch, and why.
+'Recasting the Bygone Witch: Representations of Lesser-Known Witches in Popular Culture' is an interdisciplinary collection that explores witches across time, culture, and scholarly space.
+It brings together voices and perspectives from literature, game studies, political science, history, and more to examine the overlooked or misrepresented.
+Timely and profoundly relevant, the collection asks readers to participate in conversations about the bygone witch as a historical, cultural, and political figure while examining who gets remembered or labeled as a witch, and why.

-With a blend of rigorous research and accessible examples of bygone witches across socio-cultural spaces, 'Recasting the Bygone Witch: Representations of Lesser-Known Witches in Popular Culture' is an act of reimagining and preservation.
+With a blend of rigorous research and accessible examples of bygone witches across socio-cultural spaces, 'Recasting the Bygone Witch: Representations of Lesser-Known Witches in Popular Culture' is an act of reclamation and preservation.

-Aíne Murphy Norris is a Ph.D. candidate in the Department of English at Old Dominion University.
-She holds a B.A.
+Aíne Murphy Norris is a Ph.D. candidate at Old Dominion University and holds a B.A.
 (2004) and M.A.
-(2016) in English and research from Virginia Commonwealth University.
-Her research interests include circus and sideshow history, oddities in popular culture, and the archival examination of lore, superstition, and the occult using mixed-method technologies.
-Her research uncovering untold information about turn-of-the-century circus aerialist, Eva Clark, was featured in the 'Cincinnati Enquirer', 'The News Virginian', and as a special feature on WHSV TV-3 in Virginia.
-Her work can be read in 'Horror Homeroom', 'Margaret Atwood Studies Journal, The Journal of American Culture and Bandwagon: The Journal of the Circus Historical Society'.
-Norris was awarded a Circus & Allied Arts Collection Fellowship at Illinois State University in 2022 for her dissertation on circus language and is the 2025 William M. Jones Award winner from the Popular Culture Association for her work unmasking a nineteenth-century Appalachian witchcraft accuser.
+(2016) from Virginia Commonwealth University.
+Her culturally-based research includes circus and sideshow, oddities in popular culture, and the archival examination of lore and the occult using mixed-method technologies.
+Her research uncovering new details about circus aerialist Eva Clark was featured in the 'Cincinnati Enquirer,' 'The News Virginian,' and as a television feature.
+Norris was awarded the 2025 Popular Culture Association William M. Jones Award for her stylometric work un-masking a 19th century Appalachian witchcraft accuser.
 Read more at ainenorris.info

 Cross-disciplinary humanities, digital humanities, literary criticism, coven, sisterhood, professional magic, goddess, American Studies